oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL/CombinationalLogic/sepia-filter/README.md

 > **Note**: There is a known limitation due to an issue in the `Level0` driver.
 The sepia-filter fails with the default `Level0` backend.
 A workaround is in place to enable the OpenCL backend.

-### Run the `Sepia Filter` Sample in Intel&reg; DevCloud
-If running a sample in the Intel&reg; DevCloud, you must specify the compute node (CPU, GPU, FPGA) and whether to run in batch or interactive mode.
-For more information, see the Intel&reg; oneAPI Base Toolkit [Get Started Guide](https://devcloud.intel.com/oneapi/get_started/).

 ## Example Output
 ```
 Loaded image with a width of 3264, a height of 2448 and 3 channels